 The increasing demand for multilingual call centers

 The emergence of multilingual call centers answers the growing customer needs of culturally diverse populations, especially in the US.
-In the last five years, the majority of the European American populace in the USA has consisted of German Americans.
-Following close are those of Irish, English, and Italian descent, and together, the four ancestry groups make up approximately 40% of the total US population.
+In 2016, the German diaspora was the largest major European ethnic group in the US.
+They made up about 14% of all US residents or about 45 million people in total.
+Following closely are those of Irish, English, and Italian descent, and together, the four ancestry groups make up approximately 40% of the total US population.

 Multilingual call centers also aid businesses that are expanding operations to international territories.
 As market diversification comes with branching endeavors, companies are prompted to extend their customer support as well.
 In mid-2013, US luxury brands geared up to further penetrate the European market, as most German-speaking nations like Germany, Austria, and Switzerland have been keeping the luxury sales healthy by contributing 35% of the world’s total high-end sales revenue by area.